-Non-staff costs forecast movements mostly net off, with an overspend of £0.2m, with the main movements outlined below:
+Non-staff costs forecast movements mostly net off, with an overspend of £0.5m, with the main movements outlined below:

-- Office Costs (£0.2m) increase in relation to mailing increases, and some reactive maintenance to ensure our estates operate as needed, both of which arose after the budget was set.
-There has also been an increase in dilapidations forecast due to the implementation of our accommodation strategy as we adjust our footprint of office space across the UK. - Training and Recruitment £0.4m decrease in relation to reduced recruitment costs anticipated across the rest of the financial year as well as reductions in the executive costs anticipated at budget.
-Training costs have been reduced to assist with the financial position and training will be prioritised this financial year deferring some requirements to future years. - Projects (£0.8m) increase as a result of budgeting ERP £0.2m as capital in error (offsets with Capital underspend), as well as prioritising a Regulatory Assurance review £0.5m instead of some other budgeted capital projects. - Legal, Professional and Other (£1.2m) overall net increase, with numerous increases and decreases underpinning this.
-The main increases creating the financial overspend are: - Research (£0.2m) for a Data Controller study offset by funding from reserves, - Legal Services FOIA (£0.2m) for additional resource to reduce the backlog for which we have requested additional GiA to cover this, - Professional services (£0.2m) for an inward secondment in NiS, - Professional services (£0.1m) for DRCF costs missed from budget, - External legal costs (£0.5m) relating to enforcement activity
+- Office Costs (£0.2m) increase in relation to some reactive maintenance to ensure our estates operate as needed, both of which arose after the budget was set.
+The variance is also affected by the increase in dilapidations forecast due to the implementation of our accommodation strategy as we adjust our footprint of office space across the UK. - Training and Recruitment £0.4m decrease in relation to reduced recruitment costs anticipated across the rest of the financial year as well as reductions in the executive costs anticipated at budget.
+Training costs have been reduced to assist with the financial position and the impact of greater Recruitment scrutiny is having an impact in prioritising roles and managing and managing their deferment as possible.

-• Capital spend has reduced by £1.5m due to revised forecasts against projects of a capital nature, both in terms of reduced estimates and reprioritisation of activity.
+- Projects (£0.7m) increase as a result of budgeting ERP £0.2m as capital in error (offsets with Capital underspend), as well as prioritising a Regulatory Assurance review £0.5m instead of some other budgeted capital projects. - Legal, Professional and Other (£1.2m) overall net increase, with numerous increases and decreases underpinning this.
+The main increases creating the financial overspend are: - Research (£0.2m) for a Data Controller study offset by funding from reserves, - \circ Legal Services FOIA (£0.2m) for additional resource to reduce the backlog for which we have requested additional GiA to cover this, - Professional services (£0.2m) for an inward secondment in NiS, - Professional services (£0.1m) for DRCF costs missed from budget, - External legal costs (£0.5m) relating to enforcement activity - Capital spend has reduced by £1.5m due to revised forecasts against projects of a capital nature, both in terms of reduced estimates and reprioritisation of activity.
 Of this, £0.2m relates to ERP Phase 2 was budgeted as Capital in error and is a revenue project as its cloud based software as a service.